ExpatLogic

 PR timeline

-8 years standard with fast-track scenarios
+8 years standard (4 years fast-track with all supplementary conditions)

 Citizenship